 1 Execution site(s)

-Yelsk is a city 145 south-west of Gomel, which is a district center today.
+Yelsk is a town 145 km southwest of Gomel, which is a district center today.
 Before the war, there was a significant Jewish population.
 Most of the Jews were involved in trading.
 There was also a big synagogue.
-The city was occupied by German troops during summer 1941.
+The town was occupied by German troops in the summer of 1941.

-The events regarding the Jews in Yelsk during the war are essentially known thanks to the testimonies of witnesses recorded by Yahad.
+The fate of the Jews in Yelsk during the war is essentially known thanks to the testimonies of witnesses recorded by Yahad.

-Shortly after the arrival of the Germans, the local Jews of Yelsk were gathered over the course of approximately one month within the former komsomols building, then taken towards Kalinkovichi and Mozyr.
-Approximately two weeks after the departure of the Jews of Yelsk, the Jews of the nearby Jewish village of Skorodnoye were brought in several covered trucks by Germans, and were locked outside of the city inside the building which served as a slaughterhouse before the war.
-Windows had been enclosed in advance.
-Then, the Germans set fire to the building with petrol cans, and all the Jews were burned alive.
+Shortly after the arrival of the Germans, the local Jews of Yelsk were rounded up over the course of around a month within the former komsomols building, then taken towards Kalinkovichi and Mozyr.
+Approximately two weeks after the departure of the Jews of Yelsk, the Jews of the nearby Jewish village of Skorodnoye were brought to the town in several covered trucks by Germans, and locked outside of the town inside the building which served as a slaughterhouse before the war.
+The windows had been boarded up in advance.
+The Germans then set fire to the building using petrol, and all the Jews were burned alive.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17